silexlabs/cloud-explorer/README.md

 </html>
 ```

- - To use it from your project js code, first initalize a Cloud Explorer instance:
+ - To use it from your project js code, first initialize a Cloud Explorer instance:
 ```
 window.document.onload = function(e){